kupehtci/DOCUMENTATION/AWS/AWS - SSM Systems Manager.md

 Also instances can be organized into patch groups like dev, test and prod using **tags**.

+---
+## Systems Manager Automation Document

+An **Automation Document** or **runbook** is a type of AWS Systems Manager document that define automated workflows to perform common maintenance or remediation tasks on AWS Resources.

+These documents are written in JSON or YAML format and include the steps and parameters that need to be executed in sequential order.

+The most common use cases for **runbooks** are:
+* **Automate maintenance tasks** like patching, creating AMIs or restarting instances
+* **Deployment automation**: updating CloudFormation stacks and configuring resources.
+* **Remediation automation**: respond to events, compliance checks and backups
+* **Complex orchestration**: removing instances from load balancers for patching like `AWSEC2-PatchLoadBalancerInstance` runbook.

+---
 ## Systems Manager Run Command

 **Run Command** allows to execute commands in parallel across multiple EC2 instances instantly.

+---
 ## Systems Manager Session Manager

 Secure and fully managed service to connect to an EC2 instance with an interactive CLI without using SSH keys, open ports or bastion hosts.